-8.7.5 Frequency of dissertation committee meetings
+8.6.5 Frequency of dissertation committee meetings

-Once a student has advanced to candidacy, his/her Dissertation Committee will review goals and progress twice each year.
+Once a student has advanced to candidacy, his/her Dissertation Committee will review goals and progress every 6 months.
 The committee chair should complete the Dissertation Committee Meeting Report form and submit this to the Program Chair within 15 days of each committee meeting.

-8.7.6 Laboratory notebook
+8.6.6 Laboratory notebook

 BGS mandates that the student's Dissertation Committee, at each of its meetings, review the student's "lab notebook".
 The PhD Program in Epidemiology interprets this to mean that the student should make available for faculty review, upon request, primary documentation of any substantial element of the dissertation.
 Such a review takes place at the Candidacy Exam and any subsequent meetings of the committee prior to, but not including, the dissertation defense.
-Examples of materials subject to review include the statement and investigation of a research question; the code and results of a simulation study; or the data, code and results of a data analysis.
+Examples of materials subject to review include the statement and investigation of a research question: the code and results of a simulation study; or the data, code and results of a data analysis.
 Prior to the meeting, the student's advisor, in consultation with the Dissertation Committee, designates a short list of such items that the student makes available in electronic or hard-copy format.
 The committee chair sets aside time at the meeting for the review of this material.
 In keeping with the BGS policy, there is no expectation that the committee should scrutinize all such documents "in their entirety"; rather, the review should be sufficient to satisfy the committee that the student's research records are "complete and well managed".
+Note that the University provides the LabArchives Electronic Research Notebook system for researchers, instructors, and students (https://researchnotebooks.upenn.edu/).
+Penn's license offers the software at no cost to faculty, researchers, staff, graduate students, and undergraduate students for both research activities and coursework.
+The use of LabArchives for laboratory notebook is encouraged but not mandatory as long as an acceptable alternative is in place.